VRConservation/geosp/chapters/01_intro.md

 At the software level, many tutorials, github repositories, and software sites assume you have familiarity with installing software or running code.
 They'll use acronyms such as CLI and IDE, and if you're a beginner, you will have no idea what they're talking about.
 Once you decipher the terms, running into errors and tying to fix them can be trying, or just a downright deterrence to using free and open space geospatial software.
 Don't be put off by entering this new world and keep at it when errors occur.

-The "Navigating Geospatial Data Challenges in Conservation Science" book aims to address these challenges head-on by providing practical solutions and resources.
+The FOSS book aims to address these challenges head-on by providing practical solutions and resources.
 Because you want to analyze and visualize data, not spend time looking through stack exchange or asking ChatGPT how to fix an obscure error when your code doesn't run or your laptop won't install a package correctly.

 ## Audience & Learning